 The Court generally takes a dim view of one party making public statements of what should be private matters between the parties.
 If the content of the post is to do with arrangements for your children or complaints you might have about the other party we recommend against making the post.

 If you are thinking about posting family related issues on facebook or social media, just stop and think, “When this is read out in Court, am I going to be entirely proud of what I have written?”
 If the answer is “no”, then don’t post.
 If the answer is “no”, then we recommend you resist the temptation to post and discuss it further with your lawyer.

-If you are going through a relationship breakdown and need some guidance to navigate your way through please do not hesitate to contact McNamara and Associates on 13 58 28.
+If you are going through a relationship breakdown and need some guidance to navigate your way through please do not hesitate to contact McNamara Law on 13 58 28.